Flow-Based Density Ratio Estimation for Intractable Distributions with Applications in Genomics: Algorithms

 \section{Algorithms}

 We provide an algorithmic description of the scRatio inference procedure here.
-Note that, when evaluating functions on collections of objects, we override the notation to emphasise the vectorizability of the operation and assume the returned object is the same collection mapped with the used function.
+For simplicity, we consider trajectories simulated under the numerator field.
+Note that, when evaluating functions on collections of objects, we override the notation to emphasize the vectorizability of the operation and assume the returned object is the same collection mapped with the used function.